 3. Start the exercise by rowing the dumbbells up while keeping your elbows in.
 Your elbow should be at a 90°angle as you move the dumbbell up.

-You can do this exercise with heavy dumbbells but make sure that you don’t round your back during the movement.
+You can do this exercise with heavy dumbbells, but make sure that you don’t round your back during the movement.

 7. Incline Dumbbell Row

-If you can’t feel the tension on the lats during the one-arm row, then try this exercise.
+If you can’t feel the tension on the lats during the one-arm row, try this exercise.
 Here, you can build an amazing mind and muscle connection.

 Targeted muscles- latissimus dorsi, traps, rhomboids, teres major, erector spinae.